-- " Make a list of things that you might like to do when you finish school. - >> Talk with other people to find out what they have tried. - >> Talk with the school guidance counsellor. - >> Talk with QPRS staff about your options. - " Request sessions with a vocational counsellor via NDIS.
+- Make a list of things that you might like to do when you finish school. - Talk with other people to find out what they have tried. - Talk with the school guidance counsellor. - Request sessions with a vocational counsellor via NDIS.